Last Updated on April 19, 2022

 La Tourangelle Roasted Walnut Oil

 This is another oil that is suitable for a range of dietary lifestyles.
 It’s not just gluten-free, but also non-GMO, sodium-free, and vegan.
 What’s great about this product is its bold nutty flavor and it’s full of omega 3!
-This option is far more affordable, at $6.99 for a 250ml bottle or $8.99 for a 500ml bottle.
+This option is far more affordable.
 Find out more about this oil here.

 Nutritional Facts (per one tablespoon):